-HB09-1312 created the Renewable Energy and Energy Efficiency for Schools (REEES) loan program administered by the Colorado Energy Office (CEO).
-The program was later amended by SB14-202.
-The program provides school districts with loans for renewable energy projects and energy efficiency projects if they are unable to secure private sector financing.
+The REEES program provides school districts with loans for renewable energy and energy efficiency projects if they are unable to secure private sector financing.
 To apply for a loan, a school district must receive approval from its board of education and have a team dedicated to the project.
-Applications are submitted to the CEO and must meet specific standards for the project facility.
-The CEO then recommends awards and loan amounts to the State Treasurer.
+Schools can receive assistance with the creation of an energy efficiency plan.
+A link to the REEES loan program can be found HERE

-If you have questions regarding any of the EMAP, EPC, or REEES program or would like to get involved please contact the Energy Efficiency Program Manager.
+If you have questions regarding any of the programs or would like to get involved please contact the Energy Efficiency Program Manager.